udacity/create-your-own-adventure/english/rib-eye/rib-eye.md

 You want a steak.
 A thick, juicy, salty steak.
 But, what kind?
 How about a Rib Eye?
+A rib eye is like a rib steak but without the bone.
 Where dost thou find a slab of beautiful bovine around here?

 Perhaps in